Feature #1666

 I like it.
 Formatting on the left and editing on the right.
 I'm looking forward to Chris' thoughts.

-Updated by Chris Stein about 12 years ago
+Updated by Chris Stein over 12 years ago

 On to the toolbar, generally I think we're all on the same track.
 Matt, yours especially is close to what I had.
 I think the main idea is to group the like functions together.